xcapde/continuous-delivery-playground/docs/02-creating-hello-world-pipeline.md

 # Lab 2: Creating a hello world pipeline

 ### GitHub Actions to create a CI/CD pipeline
-This tutorial uses github actions to create a hello world pipeline.
+The goal of this tutorial is to understand the basic use of github actions creating a hello world pipeline.

 The first step is to create a github workflow, create the following folder structure: